Get help if you’re struggling to pay your bills

 You should start by trying to sort out problems with your energy bills, council tax or housing costs.
 These are more urgent than things like credit cards or loans.

 Get help with your energy bills

 If you don’t try to agree a plan with your supplier, they might say they’ll disconnect you.
-Check what to do if you’ve been told your energy supply will be disconnected.

 If you’ve got a prepayment meter and you don’t top it up